JMMP/INF191/README.md

 All files in the **anteaternetwork** and **jmmp** directories are Copyright 2013 JMMP.
 Please ask for permission to use any of the contents by submitting an issue for this repository.
 Thank you!

 ## anteaternetwork
-Original images by JMMP for the Anteater Network.
+Original work by JMMP for the [Anteater Network](http://jmmp.github.com/AnteaterNetwork/).

 ## jmmp
-Original images by JMMP for the team, assignments, and other projects.
+Original work by JMMP for the team, assignments, and other projects.

 ## social
 Official images by social media networks such as Facebook, LinkedIn, Twitter, and Google Plus.

 ## uci
-Official images by the University of California, Irvine.
+Official images by the [University of California, Irvine](http://uci.edu).